Gwen Stacy (The Amazing Spider-Man film series)

-Gwendolyne Maxine Stacy is a fictional character in Marc Webb's Amazing Spider-Man films, based on the Marvel Comics character of the same name created by Stan Lee and Steve Ditko.
+Gwendolyne Maxine "Gwen" Stacy is a fictional character in Marc Webb's Amazing Spider-Man films, based on the Marvel Comics character of the same name created by Stan Lee and Steve Ditko.
 She was portrayed by Emma Stone in the films The Amazing Spider-Man and The Amazing Spider-Man 2.
 As opposed to taking a supporting role in the previous film trilogy, Gwen is given a prominent role in Webb's films as one of Peter Parker's classmates, serving as his primary love interest and a foil to his character.
 Webb based Gwen's character off of her traditional comic-book portrayal.
 For her performance in the films, Stone has received critical praise and wider recognition, despite the divided response to the film series as a whole.

 Character development and execution

 Origins and casting

 The character of Gwen Stacy first appeared in The Amazing Spider-Man #31 in 1965.
 Intended to be Spider-Man's primary love interest, she was soon superseded in popularity by Mary Jane Watson in that role by fans.
 This eventually led to the now-controversial decision by Spider-Man writers to kill off Gwen, which served as one of the most pivotal moments in comic-book history; Spider-Man's failure to save Gwen was one of the first big failures by a superhero, and is regarded as the end of the Silver Age of Comic Books.
 The character has subsequently been cloned or revived several times or seen different iterations in the comics, including one as Spider-Gwen, and has been included in several television shows and cartoons based on Spider-Man.